-DUPIXENT is a form of medicine called a biologic, and taken by injection under the skin (subcutaneous).
+DUPIXENT is a form of medicine called a biologic and taken by injection under the skin (subcutaneous injection).

 Use DUPIXENT exactly as prescribed by your healthcare provider.
-The recommended dose for uncontrolled chronic rhinosinusitis with nasal polyps (CRSwNP) is 300 mg every 2 weeks.
+Your healthcare provider will tell you how much DUPIXENT to inject and how often to inject it.
+The recommended dose for uncontrolled chronic rhinosinusitis with nasal polyposis (CRSwNP) is 300 mg every 2 weeks.
 DUPIXENT comes as a single-dose pre-filled syringe with needle shield.
-DUPIXENT is given as an injection under the skin (subcutaneous) into different injection sites.
+DUPIXENT is given as an injection under the skin (subcutaneous injection) into different injection sites.

 Watch the video for supplemental information on how to use and dispose of DUPIXENT.